gem5bootcamp/lps2024/slides/01-Introduction/03-python-background.md

 (i.e., `Animal` in our example).
 - **Object**: An instance of a class.
 (i.e., `dog` and `cat` in our example).
-- **Member Variable**: A variable that is encapsulted within a specific object.
+- **Member Variable**: A variable that is encapsulated within a specific object.
 (i.e., `weight`, `height`, and `name` in our example).
 - **Member Function**: A function that is encapsulated within a specific object.
 (i.e., `eat` and `sleep` in our example).